沈奶奶 Nanny Sheum

 The millstone was the kind used in oil mills to press oil, about one-and-a-half chi thick (roughly 50 cm) and eight chi in diameter (roughly 2.6 m), extremely heavy and cumbersome.
 During the performance, more than ten people would roll it out.
 Shen Granny lay on the ground, raised her left foot, and the crowd lifted the millstone and placed it on her small foot.
 Her small foot held the millstone steady without moving, then she pushed it with her right foot, causing it to rotate slowly and steadily.

-The troupe led by Shen Granny was a traditional Chinese-style circus called the “Horse Play Circle.”
+The troupe led by Granny Sheum was a traditional Chinese-style circus called the “Horse Play Circle.”
 The animal acts were limited to “performing bear,” “performing dog,” “monkey riding goat,” and similar routines; there were no large ferocious beasts such as elephants, lions, tigers, or leopards.
 However, since it was called a “Horse Play Circle,” it necessarily included horse-riding performances.
-Shen Granny was an outstanding performer of equestrian arts, and her “Three Halls Fast Horse” act was unrivalled in the “Horse Play Circles” of her time.
+Granny Sheum was an outstanding performer of equestrian arts, and her “Three Halls Fast Horse” act was unrivalled in the “Horse Play Circles” of her time.

 The so-called “Three Halls Fast Horse” consisted of three routines: single horse, double horse, and the Luohan (Arhat) on horseback.
 Any troupe called a horse circus had to include the “Three Halls Fast Horse” act; otherwise, it would not qualify as a true horse circus.
 (RP 7)